 So here’s a refactoring demo in a 12-minute screencast.
-In my TDD sample app, I want to move a line of code into a class which doesn’t yet exist.
-Whenever I run unit tests, I call it out with a “ding” sound effect, and a text overlay in the upper-right corner.
+In my TDD sample app, I want to move a line of code into a class that doesn’t yet exist.
+Whenever I run unit tests, I call it out with a “doorbell” sound effect and a text overlay in the upper-right corner.
 Watch how many times I run my unit tests, and how often.

 I hope my use of AppCode, and calling out the shortcuts I use, doesn’t detract from my message.
 I’m a big believer in having good tools and using them well.
 For me, that means I prefer AppCode, which is a keyboard-centric IDE.
 Despite the shortcuts I use in Xcode, it remains largely mouse-centric.

 (AppCode keeps adding refactoring tools.
 If I were to re-record this, I'd use the automated Change Signature refactoring now available for Swift.)

 My goal in this screencast is to pretend that we’re pair programming.
 That way you can see not just the end result, but the steps I take, and how.

 Disclosure: The book links below are affiliate links.
 If you buy anything, I earn a commission, at no extra cost to you.